Twig6943/AffinityOnLinux/Guides/Lutris/Guide.md

 ## 4. Add Affinity to Lutris

-1. Open Affinity and click on the plus icon.
+1. Open Lutris and click on the plus icon.
 2. Install from a local install script
 3. Import the [configuration](https://github.com/Twig6943/AffinityOnLinux/blob/main/Guides/Lutris/Affinity-Lutris.yaml) file
 3. Click Install